Levintsky/ML-tutorial/Generative/Gan.md

 ## Evaluation
 - Wu, Yuhuai, Burda, Yuri, Salakhutdinov, Ruslan, and Grosse, Roger.
 On the quantitative analysis of decoder- based generative models.
 2017.
 - Sanjeev Arora and Yi Zhang.
 Do gans actually learn the distribution? an empirical study.
 2017
+- - Evaluation: GenEval: A benchmark suite for evaluating generative models, in submission to ICLR 2019

 ## GAN
 *Name* | *Paper Link* | *Value Function*